openhab/openhab-docs/installation/index.md

 ## Setup variants

-Before you can start, three decisions have to be made:
+Before you can start, two decisions have to be made:

 1.  openHAB 2 is available as a platform independent archive file or through a package repository:
     - **Manual setup:** Download and extract a platform independent zip archive: [macOS](macos.html), [Windows](windows.html), [Linux](linux.html#manual-installation)